ArkEcosystemArchive/docs-legacy/docs/faq/bounties.md

 [[toc]]

-Thanks for your interest in contributing to the ARK Ecosystem!
+Thanks for your interest in contributing to the Ark Ecosystem!
 Please take a moment to review this document **before submitting a pull request**.

 ## Introduction

-ARK has a bounty program for all accepted PR (Pull Requests) for this repository
+Ark has a bounty program for all accepted PR (Pull Requests) for this repository

 More information can be found at [https://blog.ark.io/ark-github-development-bounty-113806ae9ffe](https://blog.ark.io/ark-github-development-bounty-113806ae9ffe)

-Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other ARK developers.
+Before pushing PR, please [jump in our slack #development](https://ark.io/slack) channel in order to discuss your contributions or to connect with other Ark developers.

 ### Guidelines